Dima Ghawi: Coaching

 Following her departure from IBM in 2015, Ghawi founded Dima Ghawi, LLC., a global talent development company that offers workshops and coaching with the primary mission of advancing individuals in leadership.

+In 2018, Ghawi founded Leadership & Lattes, a women’s empowerment community where participants gather in person and virtually to support one another in networking and professional development.
+In 2026, Ghawi founded Rise Beyond, a global leadership community that offers monthly online webinars and a future-ready leadership toolkit to support professional development for members across different industries, backgrounds, and countries.

 Writing

-Ghawi is an international best selling author of her memoir, Breaking Vases: Shattering Limitations & Daring to Thrive - A Middle Eastern Woman’s Story.
+Ghawi is an international best-selling author of her memoir, Breaking Vases: Shattering Limitations & Daring to Thrive - A Middle Eastern Woman’s Story.
 The memoir follows Ghawi’s life from her childhood in Amman to moving to San Diego to her TEDxLSU speech, exploring how she escaped from an abusive father and a controlling husband.
 Major themes in the memoir include resilience, perseverance, and self-discovery.
 Breaking Vases has been described as an “intriguing page-turner” and received praise for its insight into the ways both women and men can be constrained by certain Middle Eastern cultural norms.

 Shortly after publication, Breaking Vases was recognized as the 2018 Writer’s Digest Grand Prize Winner, among other awards.

-Ghawi has also published three personal essays related to her experiences growing up in the Middle East and leadership adventures had in Japan and traveling to Bulgaria while working as an operations managers with IBM.
+Ghawi has also published three personal essays related to her experiences growing up in the Middle East and leadership adventures had in Japan and traveling to Bulgaria while working as an operations manager with IBM.